 - 437.(1) No transfer is to have effect unless the GFSC approves it. - (2) An application for approval may be made by the transferor.
-Notice of proposed transfer. - 438.(1) A notice of the proposed transfer must be- - (a) approved by the GFSC; and - (b) published- - (i) in the Gazette; and then if the GFSC considers it appropriate, the notice must be published in two national newspapers circulating in that EEA State.

-- (ii) if the GFSC considers it appropriate, in two newspapers circulating in Gibraltar approved by the GFSC for that purpose. - (2) Where- - (a) the transferor is a regulated firm or a Swiss general insurer; and - (b) in respect of any policy included in the proposed transfer which evidences a contract of direct insurance or reinsurance, the risk is situated in an EEA State,
+Notice of proposed transfer. - 438.(1) A notice of the proposed transfer must be- - (a) approved by the GFSC; and - (b) published- - (i) in the Gazette; and - (ii) if the GFSC considers it appropriate, in two newspapers circulating in Gibraltar approved by the GFSC for that purpose. - (2) Where- - (a) the transferor is a regulated firm or a Swiss general insurer; and - (b) in respect of any policy included in the proposed transfer which evidences a contract of direct insurance or reinsurance, the risk is situated in an EEA State, - © Government of Gibraltar (www.gibraltarlaws.gov.gi)